 You fight the fires.
 We'll ensure you get the best insurance.

 As a firefighter, you know all about minimizing risk and preventing disaster.
-But after saving lives and putting out fires, shopping for auto insurance can be a pretty dull and not to mention expensive affair.
-Well, that’s where we come in.
-Let’s start exploring the best car insurance for firefighters.
+But after saving lives and putting out fires, shopping for auto insurance can be a pretty dull — and expensive — affair.
+That’s where we come in.
+Let’s explore the best car insurance options for firefighters.

 Before we get into specifics, it’s important to understand why companies offer discounts to men and women in these professions.
 For the most part, it has to do with the way in which companies view these occupations.
-Historical data has shown that firefighters are less likely to file a claim or be in an accident, all of which makes your insurance company happy - thus you're rewarded with a lower premium.
-However, this doesn’t mean that you can be charged more because you don’t fall into this profession - only that it can provide you with a discount.
-Here are some companies:
+Historical data has shown that firefighters are less likely to file a claim or be in an accident, all of which makes an insurance company happy and leads to lower premiums.
+However, this doesn’t mean you'll be charged more because you don’t fall into this profession - only that it can provide a discount.
+Here are some firefighter-friendly insurance companies:

 The amount of the discount varies considerably by company but ranges on average from 3-10%.
 Usually, these companies will require proof of employment, such as a membership to IAFF or other specified documentation.
 Moreover, it is not guaranteed your insurance company will offer profession-specific discounts as car insurance is regulated at a state level.

 *California Casualty offers some unique coverage options specific to the women and men who fall in the line of duty.
 According to their Fallen Officer/Fallen Hero Survivor Benefit, your premium for the remaining year and one-year following will be waived if your spouse/partner falls in the line of duty.
 As we stated above, there are some states (Texas, Georgia, Montana, New Hampshire, and Tennessee) that do not participate in this program.

 We get it.
 You can't rely only on your profession to provide a discount.
 Let’s explore alternative ways to save.